Trump says U.S. took out a 'big facility' as part of strikes on alleged drug boats near Venezuela

 A vessel burns in the Eastern Pacific after it was hit by a U.S. strike on Dec.
 12, 2025.

-A vessel burns in the Eastern Pacific after it was hit by a U.S. strike on Dec.
+A vessel burns in the eastern Pacific after it was hit by a U.S. strike on Dec.
 12.U.S.
 Southern Command

 "We just knocked out — I don't know if you read or you saw — they have a big plant or big facility where they send the, you know, where the ships come from," Trump said in the interview.
 "Two nights ago we knocked that out.
 So we hit them very hard."